Factbox: How low can they go? Central bank policy easing in 2015

 The Danish central bank cuts interest rates four times in less than three weeks and intervenes regularly in the currency market to keep the crown within the narrow range of its peg to the euro.

-Sweden’s central bank cuts its key repo rate to -0.1 percent from zero, where it had been since October, and said it would buy 10 billion Swedish crowns worth of bonds.
+Sweden’s central bank cuts the key repo rate 0.15 percentage points to -0.25 percent and says it will buy 30 billion Swedish crowns ($3.40 billion) of government bonds after already completing 10 billion crowns of purchases.

 Feb.
 17 INDONESIA